 Contact the Experienced Mesothelioma Lawyers Today!

-Asbestos is the name given to a group of minerals that occur naturally in the environment as bundles of fibers that can be separated into thin, durable threads.
+Asbestos is a group of naturally occurring minerals, which consists of bundles of fibers that can be separated into thin, durable threads.
 This material became very popular due to its natural resistance to heat, fire, and chemicals.
-The mining and commercial use of Asbestos has been popular for over a century now.
+The mining and commercial use of Asbestos have been popular for more than a century.
 Industries such as building, construction, ship making, and automotive have all used this material for various purposes including the following.

 - Strengthening cement